cagranados/cagranados.github.io/ResearchIdeas.md

 ## [3] The Welfare Cost Of Shadowbanking in Emerging Economies

 The main macroprudential policy challenge at the moment is the existence of shadow-banking financial intermediaries.
-The presence of these firms limits the scope and possibly the effectiveness of the nacro-prudential tools.
+The presence of these firms limits the scope and possibly the effectiveness of the macro-prudential tools.
 This paper aims to determine the degree in which the former holds true under different structures of the banking sector in an emergent economy.
 Furthermore, we analize which cases are more detrimental from a regulatory perspective by analyzing the welfare cost and resilience of the financial sector that is partially regulated.

 **Setup:** Two representative banks in an EME.
 One commercial bank that intermediates deposits and is subject to a MaP tax and a friction.
 One shadow bank that lends to firms but is funded with foreign lending.